Nutrition

 How effective is it?

 Mediterranean diet is the most extensively studied diet to date.
 Research shows this diet is nutritionally adequate for the general public and may have the potential of preventing micronutrient deficiencies.
-It has preventive and therapeutic potential for many chronic diseases like non-alcoholic fatty live disease (TOFI, fat on the outside, thin on the inside), cardio vascular disease, metabolic syndrome, colorectal and breast cancer, decreased risk of type 2 diabetes.
+It has preventive and therapeutic potential for many chronic diseases like non-alcoholic fatty live disease (TOFI, thin on the outside, fat on the inside), cardiovascular disease, metabolic syndrome, colorectal and breast cancer, decreased risk of type 2 diabetes.

 Health risks?